How to Pay Your Etsy Bill

 Under Amount to Pay, indicate whether you want to pay your entire Etsy bill, the portion that’s due at this time, or some amount in between.

 Under Method of Payment, choose PayPal or the credit card that you have on file with Etsy.

 Click the Make Payment button.

 If you opted to pay with a credit card, you’ll see a screen that thanks you for your payment, with a link that you can click to return to your Etsy bill.

 If you opted to pay with PayPal, Etsy directs you to the PayPal site, where you’re prompted to log in.
 After you do so, review the payment information.
 Assuming that it’s correct, click the Continue button.
 PayPal processes your payment and directs you back to Etsy.

-If you want to remain in good standing with Etsy, it's crucial that you pay your Etsy bill promptly.
+If you want to remain in good standing with Etsy, it’s crucial that you pay the current amount due on your Etsy bill promptly, by the 15th of each month.
 If you fail to do so, Etsy can suspend or even terminate your Etsy account.